CASE STUDY

 • Operational efficiency is another critical metric.
 You’re constantly looking for suppliers who will help you be more efficient.

-• Supplier Performance is perhaps the most critical metric for your strategic sourcing team.
+• Supplier Performance is perhaps the most critical metric when it comes to your strategic sourcing plan.
 Once you onboard suppliers, do they perform as you expected?
 If not, how do you get supplier relationships back on track?

 Strategic sourcing KPIs

-By following a more strategic sourcing approach, a strong procurement team can deliver increased value and build a better reputation across your business.
+By following a solid strategic sourcing plan, a strong procurement team can deliver increased value and build a better reputation across your business.
 So how do you get to that next tier?
 What steps can you take to move your procurement team up to the next level?

 1. Engage with the business to deliver the most significant impact